Tubaleviao/tuba.work/README.md

 OBS: The database above is not the same as production, it was created just for testing purposes.

-After configurating the .env file, just run the application:
+After creating the .env file, just run the application:

 ```
 npm install